Substance Abuse

 Drug Addiction

-A chronic disorder characterized by compulsive drug seeking and use despite harmful consequences and changes in the brain.
+Drug addiction involves compulsive seeking and use of drugs despite harmful consequences and changes in the brain.
+It affects self-control and the ability to resist urges.

 Prescription Drug Abuse